VanshRathor20/Orbit-chat-application/README.md

 ---

-## 🚧 Known Limitations / In Progress

-- **Chat selection highlighting** — currently uses object reference equality (`selectedChat === chat`) instead of `_id` comparison, so the highlight can drop when the chat list re-renders with new objects on incoming messages
-- **Avatar path validation is fragile** — default-vs-custom detection does a strict string match against `backend/Models/userProfileIcon.png`, but the actual file on disk is `userProfileIcon.jpg` — a mismatch that can misclassify avatars
+## 🔮 Future Enhancements

-- **Message editing/deletion/reactions/pins/replies** — not yet implemented; message CRUD is currently create + retrieve only
+- **Message interactions** — editing, deletion, reactions, pins, and replies (currently CRUD is create + retrieve only)
-- **Group role promotion** — no way to promote another member to admin; only the group creator holds admin rights
+- **Group role promotion** — ability to promote another member to admin (currently only the group creator holds admin rights)
-- **Voice messages** — recording/playback not implemented
+- **Voice messages** — recording and playback support

 ---